 Nicholas House has 3 unique features that differentiate it from other homeless service providers:

-- We are the only shelter in Atlanta to keep homeless families together regardless of composition.
+- Our programs keep homeless families together regardless of composition.

 - Our programs are accountability-based.
 Clients entering Nicholas House programs set unique goals with their case managers and meet regularly with their case managers to measure progress toward their goals.
 Continued participation in programs is determined by clients’ effort toward goals.